Nonsymmetric Reduction-based Algebraic Multigrid: The triangular case

 \subsection{Neumann approximate ideal restriction}

 For general matrices, a naive and often ineffective approach to approximate $A_{ff}^{-1}$ is to use a truncated Neumann expansion.
 However, in the case of block-triangular matrices, particularly those resulting from the discretization of differential operators, a truncated Neumann inverse expansion can provide a remarkably accurate approximation.
-For ease of notation, assume that $A$ has been scaled to have unit diagonal,\footnote{Generalizing to the non-diagonally scaled case is straightforward.} and suppose we have determined a CF-splitting (or block CF-splitting if $A$ is block lower triangular).
+For ease of notation, assume that $A$ has been scaled to have unit diagonal, and suppose we have determined a CF-splitting (or block CF-splitting if $A$ is block lower triangular).
 Then, let $A_{ff} = I - L_{ff}$, where $L_{ff}$ is the strictly lower triangular part of $A_{ff}$.
-Because $L_{ff}$ is nilpotent, $A_{ff}^{-1}$ can be written as a finite Neumann expansion:
+Because $L_{ff}$ is nilpotent, $A_{ff}^{-1}$ can be written as a finite Neumann expansion:\footnote{Because there are no cycles in the graph of $L_{ff}$, the degree of nilpotency is given by the maximum graph distance between any two F-points, say $d_f$.
+In the case of an acyclic graph, this is equivalent to the \textit{longest path problem}.
+For discretizations of differential operators that result in an acyclic graph, it is generally the case that $d_f \ll n_f$.}

 To approximate $A_{ff}^{-1}$, we consider an order-$k$ approximation given by truncating \eqref{eq:neumann}: $\Delta^{(k)} := \sum_{i=0}^k L_{ff}^i$, for some $0\leq k\leq d_f$.
 Define a restriction operator based on a Neumann approximate ideal restriction ($n$AIR):